Faculty Instructional Materials

 3) What is the accessibility of the test/quiz banks of questions?
 What testing do you do to ensure a student with a disability can access the content with the assistive technology such as screen readers for users who are blind.

 4) Do you provide links to websites, videos or audio files with your online textbooks?
 Are the links descriptive?
 Are videos captioned?
 Is there a transcript for an audio file?
-Is there a text-to-voice function.
+Is there a text-to-voice function available on the website?

 5) As an instructor you want to have a dialogue about choosing the most accessible materials for your class that provide the broadest access for all students.

 - Can students use assistive technology screen reading software to access contents of the book?